 Elephant Overlook | visitors and families will have an opportunity to pause and spend time observing the elephants or watch an engaging elephant demonstration at a shaded overlook and seating area just off the boardwalk trail.

-The current elephant exhibit, near the zoo's entrance, will be renovated and continue to be a destination for families and visitors to watch elephant demonstrations and to touch and view elephants up close, one-on-one.
+The current elephant exhibit, near the zoo's entrance, will be renovated and continue to be a destination for families and visitors to watch elephant demonstrations and view elephants up close, one-on-one.

 For the first time in more than a decade, our beloved primates have come face-to-face with our guests outside, in the fresh air atop the hills of Burnet Park.